- What Is A Drone Control App?

 Secure Communication

 To prevent hacking of your drone or data breaches, it is crucial to incorporate encrypted communication channels.
-Providing exceptional data security is essential when building apps for military drones, as they need to withstand electronic warfare and communicate effectively.
+Providing exceptional data security is essential when building drone control application, as they need to withstand electronic warfare and communicate effectively.

 Satellite communications are frequently used as well.
 For instance, some Ukrainian drones use Starlink technology to transmit video streams even at distances of hundreds of kilometres away from the centre.
 Maritime kamikaze drones equipped with this technology are partly why there are so many videos of Russian warship explosions.